Charles Haddon-Cave

-Sir Charles Anthony Haddon-Cave (born 20 March 1956), styled The Rt Hon Lord Justice Haddon-Cave, is a British judge of the Court of Appeal of England and Wales and is the Senior Presiding Judge for England and Wales.
+Sir Charles Anthony Haddon-Cave (born 20 March 1956), styled The Rt Hon Lord Justice Haddon-Cave, is a British judge of the Court of Appeal of England and Wales and served as the Senior Presiding Judge for England and Wales from 2021 to 2022.

+Family life

+Haddon-Cave is the son of Sir Charles Philip Haddon-Cave, Chief Secretary of Hong Kong between 1981 and 1985, and elder brother of Francis, who was called to the Hong Kong bar in 1999.
+He is an uncle of the actresses Jessie Cave and Bebe Cave.

+Career

-Haddon-Cave was called to the Bar (Gray's Inn) in 1978, and elected a bencher in 2003.
-He was called to the Bar in Hong Kong in 1980.
+Haddon-Cave was educated at The King's School, Canterbury and Pembroke College, Cambridge.
+He was called to the Bar (Gray's Inn) in 1978, and elected a bencher in 2003.
+He was also called to the Bar in Hong Kong in 1980.
 Haddon-Cave took silk in 1999, and served as an assistant recorder from 1998 to 2000.
 He then served as a recorder until his appointment to the High Court on 31 October 2011, upon which occasion he was knighted.

-Haddon-Cave is the son of Sir Charles Philip Haddon-Cave, Chief Secretary of Hong Kong between 1981 and 1985, and elder brother of Francis, who was called to the Hong Kong bar in 1999.

 Haddon-Cave led a review into the 2006 RAF Nimrod crash.

 He sentenced the Parsons Green bomber to a minimum of 34 years in prison in 2018.
 He said, "You will have plenty of time to study the Koran in Prison… the Koran is a book of peace… Islam forbids breaking the law of the land…..Islam forbids terror."

 He was appointed to the Court of Appeal in 2018.
 He was sworn as a member of the Privy Council of the United Kingdom in 2018, giving him the honorific title "The Right Honourable".

-Haddon-Cave is an uncle of the actresses Jessie Cave and Bebe Cave.
+He is the chair of the 2023 Afghan Unlawful Killings inquiry.